seasonedfish/fishersun.com/src/content/posts/using-a-built-in-binding-thats-shadowed/index.md

 ```

 But, this doesn't work:
-it still creates an Immutable.js Map instead of a built-in Map.
+`BuiltInMap` ends up referring to the Immutable.js Map.

 I remembered reading about hoisting in JavaScript and suspected that hoisting was the cause of this.
 Sure enough, after a quick search, I learned that [imports are hoisted in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#hoisting).